 Early Life and Education

-Warren Amerine Stephens was born on February 18, 1957, in Little Rock, Arkansas, to Jackson T. Stephens and Mary Amerine Stephens.
-He graduated from Trinity Presbyterian High School in 1975.
-Stephens then attended Washington and Lee University, where he earned a Bachelor of Arts in economics in 1979.
-He furthered his education with an MBA from Wake Forest University in 1981.
+Warren Amerine Stephens was born on February 18, 1957, in Little Rock, Arkansas, to Jackson T. (Jack) Stephens and Mary Goodman Amerine Stephens.
+He attended Trinity Presbyterian High School in Montgomery, Alabama.
+Stephens graduated from Washington and Lee University in 1979 with a degree in economics and earned an MBA from Wake Forest University in 1981.

 Rise to Success